- JD, Boalt Hall School of Law, University of California, Berkeley

 • Hannum, Hurst.
 "Rethinking Self-Determination."
 Virginia Journal of International Law 34, no. 1 (1993).

-• Hannum, Hurst and Richard B. Lillich.
-International Human Rights: Problems of Law, Policy, and Practice.
-Aspen Publishers, 2006.
+• Hannum, Hurst, Dinah Shelton, S. James Anaya, and Rosa Celorio, International Human Rights: Problems of Law, Policy, and Practice.
+Aspen Publishers, 6th ed.
+2017.

 • Hannum, Hurst and Eileen Babbitt.
 Negotiating Self-Determination.
 Lexington Books, 2006.

 • Hannum, Hurst.
 Guide To International Human Rights Practice.
+Nijhoff, 4th ed.
 2004.

 • Hannum, Hurst.
 Autonomy, Sovereignty, and Self-Determination: The Accommodation of Conflicting Rights.
 University of Pennsylvania Press, rev. ed.
 1996.OP-EDS